 TIP 2.
 READ THE SIGNS OF YOUR GUINEA PIGS AND PETS

-- During the face to face introduction, carefully take note of both your animals’ reactions.
-Remember that your guinea pig is likely to feel uneasy at meeting a larger animal but if they try to hide or become really panicky and skittish, it’s time to take a break.
+Know how to gauge both your animals’ behaviour during their first close-up introduction.
+During the face-to-face introduction, take note of both your animals’ reactions.
+Remember that your guinea pig is likely to feel uneasy meeting a larger animal, but if they try to hide or become really panicky and skittish, it’s time to take a break.

-- You should also know and understand your dog or cat’s behaviour and, in the case of dogs, consider their breed.
+You should also know and understand your dog or cat’s behaviour and, in the case of dogs, consider their breed.
 For instance, is your dog’s breed known for hunting or herding?
-Bear in mind that terrier breeds have, in the past, been specifically bred for ‘ratting’ which means hunting rodents.
+Bear in mind that terrier breeds have, in the past, been specifically bred for ‘ratting’, which means hunting rodents.
 Likewise, for domestic cats, hunting prey is an innate part of their nature.
-Remember that age and size can also play a role in how well your animals will adjust to meeting a new, smaller animal.
+Age and size can also play a role in how well your animals will adjust to meeting a new, smaller animal.
+If your dog or cat becomes too excitable or aggressive, pause the introduction.

 TIP 3.
 GIVE YOUR GUINEA PIGS THEIR OWN SPACE

-- Give each animal their own distinct territory within your home and create physical barriers between them in order to keep everyone safe.
+Give each animal their own space and create physical barriers between them to keep everyone safe.
 This means keeping dogs and cats in a separate room from your guinea pigs as they get settled into their new home.
-Keep your guinea pigs safe in a cage with a lid to prevent other animals climbing in.
+Add a lid to your guinea pig cage to keep them safe and prevent other animals from climbing in.

 TIP 4.
 LEVEL THE PLAYING FIELD FOR YOUR GUINEA PIGS

-- Cats and dogs tend to have more energy than guinea pigs and like to play.
-But if your piggy sees them leaping about, it’s likely that they will feel even more anxious.
+Cats and dogs tend to have more energy than guinea pigs and like to play.
+But if your piggy sees them leaping about, they will likely feel even more anxious.
 For this reason, it’s wise to try to keep your larger animals’ energy to a minimum when you introduce them to your guinea pig.
-Simply put, tire them out!
-If you have a dog, take them for a long walk with plenty of stimulation.
-The same principle applies to cats.
-Give them plenty of play time to keep them occupied and busy before the introduction.

 TIP 5.
 PATIENCE IS KEY WITH GUINEA PIGS

-- Yes, you may be excited about getting your pets used to each other.
+Yes, you may be excited about getting your pets used to each other.
 But it’s never a good idea to rush introductions.
 If your animals’ first meeting is chaotic and badly organised, it could heighten the sense of stress and fear on both sides and set an unhealthy pattern that will be hard to undo in the future.
-For the sake of a harmonious household, resist the urge to take things too fast.
-As the old saying goes, ‘slow and steady wins the race’.
-And okay, so this may be referring to a hare and a tortoise but we’re pretty sure that it also applies to guinea pigs, cats and dogs!